Bellver Blue Tech Zone

 • attendee engagement and satisfaction

-In complex corporate events, not all return is generated immediately.
+In complex corporate events, not all return occurs immediately.
 Sometimes the value appears weeks or months later.
-That is why measuring properly also means respecting the real impact cycle of the event.
-This is especially true in proposals linked to business tourism, where the relationship between experience, networking, and business opportunity often matures over time.
+Therefore, good measurement also implies respecting the actual impact cycle of the event.
+This is especially true in proposals linked to business tourism, where the relationship between experience, networking, and commercial opportunity usually matures over time.

-Most important KPIs for measuring ROI in corporate events
+Most important KPIs for ROI measurement in corporate events

-In a context where technology makes it possible to capture, analyse, and connect more data than ever, measuring properly is no longer a secondary option.
+In a context where technology makes it possible to capture, analyse, and connect more data than ever before, good measurement is no longer a secondary option.
 These are some of the most important KPIs for measuring ROI in corporate events:

 Number of actual attendees

-It is not enough to count registrations.
-What matters is knowing how many people actually attended and what profile they had.
-An event with fewer attendees but better-qualified ones can generate far more value.
+Counting registrations isn't enough.
+What's relevant is knowing how many people actually attended and their profile.
+An event with fewer but more qualified attendees can generate much more value.

 Cost per attendee

-This helps you understand how much it cost to attract each participant.
-It is a good efficiency indicator, especially in events with acquisition campaigns or invitation strategies.
+This allows understanding how much it cost to attract each participant.
+It's a good efficiency indicator, especially in events with attraction or invitation campaigns.

 Leads generated

-This is one of the most important KPIs in events with a commercial focus.
-What matters is not only the number, but also the quality of those contacts and how well they fit the event objective.
+This is one of the most important KPIs in sales-focused events.
+Not only the quantity matters, but also the quality of these contacts and their alignment with the event's objective.

 Cost per lead

-This helps measure the profitability of the lead generation achieved during the event and compare it with other marketing or sales channels.
+Helps measure the profitability of lead generation achieved during the event and compare it with other marketing or sales channels.

-In many B2B events, the real impact lies in the conversations that happen.
+In many B2B events, the true impact lies in the conversations generated.
 Measuring meetings, demos, key contacts, or relevant interactions provides a much more strategic reading.

 Conversion rate

-This makes it possible to analyse how many leads or contacts actually move forward into an opportunity or a sale.
-It is one of the most valuable indicators for linking events to business outcomes.
+Allows analysing how many leads or contacts actually progress towards an opportunity or a sale.
+It is one of the most valuable indicators for connecting an event with business outcomes.

 Revenue attributed to the event

-This is the clearest KPI for calculating economic return when there is enough commercial traceability.
+This is the clearest KPI for calculating economic return when sufficient commercial traceability exists.

 Attendee satisfaction

-Post-event surveys, ratings, or NPS help measure perception of the experience and its ability to strengthen brand, loyalty, and recommendation.
-At this point, the emotional component also matters, especially when talking about experiential events.
+Post-event surveys, ratings, or NPS help measure the perception of the experience and its ability to strengthen the brand, loyalty, and recommendations.
+At this point, the emotional component also counts, especially when we talk about experiential events.

 Engagement

-Participation in content, sessions, activities, or digital tools reveals the extent to which the event has connected with the audience.
+Participation in content, sessions, dynamics, or digital tools reveals the extent to which the event has connected with the audience.

 In fact, according to Cvent,

-In certain events, awareness and visibility are also part of the return.
-Here, it is possible to measure mentions, website traffic, social media impact, or media coverage generated.
+In certain events, notoriety and visibility also form part of the return.
+Here, mentions, website traffic, social media impact, or generated coverage can be measured.

-The key is not to use every KPI at once, but to select the ones that are most consistent with the purpose of the event.
-This criterion is just as important in formats focused on corporate culture, team cohesion, or talent, as is the case in team-building plans and activities for corporate teams.
+The key is not to use all KPIs at once, but to select those most consistent with the event's purpose.
+This criterion is equally important in formats focused on corporate culture, team cohesion, or talent, as is the case in team building plans and activities for corporate teams.

-Most common mistakes when measuring ROI in corporate events
+Most frequent errors when measuring ROI in corporate events

 Measuring does not always mean measuring well.
-And in corporate events, some mistakes are still repeated frequently.
+And in corporate events, some errors are frequently repeated.

 Measuring only attendees and not real results

-An event may have strong attendance and still fail to generate a clear return.
+An event can have great attendance and still not generate a clear return.
 The number of people present is only one part of the analysis.
-What really matters is understanding what happened because of that event.
+The important thing is to know what happened because of that gathering.

 Not defining objectives before the event

-Without a clear starting point, any later measurement loses value.
+Without a clear starting point, any subsequent measurement loses value.
 ROI needs context.
-And that context is built before registrations open, before content is designed, and before communication is activated.
+And that context is built before opening registrations, before designing content, and before activating communication.

-When important budget items are left out, the return becomes distorted.
-The calculation may look positive on paper, but fail to reflect the reality of the project.
+When important items are left out, the return is distorted.
+The calculation may appear positive on paper, but it doesn't reflect the reality of the project.

 Each event responds to a different logic.
-A commercial lead-generation day is not measured in the same way as an internal convention, a brand activation, or a digital format.
-In the case of virtual corporate events, for example, indicators such as effective connection, time spent attending, or platform interaction carry more weight.
+A commercial lead generation day is not measured in the same way as an internal convention, a brand activation, or a digital format.
+In the case of virtual corporate events, for example, indicators such as effective connection, time spent, or platform interaction carry more weight.

 Not connecting marketing, sales, and experience

-ROI should not depend solely on the team organising the event.
-Proper measurement requires connecting attendance data, interaction data, commercial follow-up, and later outcomes.
-Only then can a complete view be built.
+ROI should not only depend on the team organising the event.
+For good measurement, it's necessary to connect data on attendance, interaction, commercial follow-up, and subsequent results.
+Only then can a complete picture be built.

-Some events create immediate impact.
-Others need more time to turn into business, relationships, or positioning.
-Measuring too early can lead to incomplete conclusions.
-This often happens in formats where shared experience and time together play an important role, such as corporate event retreats.
+Some events leave an immediate impact.
+Others need more time to translate into business, relationships, or positioning.
+Measuring too soon can lead to incomplete conclusions.
+This often happens in formats where coexistence and experience play an important role, such as corporate event retreats.

-Measuring ROI in corporate events should not be understood as a final formality, but as a way to design smarter experiences from the beginning.
-When objectives, data, and experience work in the same direction, the event gains value for the company and also for the people who take part in it.
+Measuring ROI in corporate events should not be understood as a final formality, but as a way to design smarter experiences from the outset.
+When objectives, data, and experience work in the same direction, the event gains value for the company and also for the people who experience it.

-At Bellver Blue Tech Zone, this vision fits naturally with a way of understanding innovation: technology at the service of more human connections, more precise decisions, and experiences capable of generating real impact.
-Because a memorable event is not only remembered.
+At Bellver Blue Tech Zone, this vision naturally aligns with a way of understanding innovation: technology at the service of more human connections, more precise decisions, and experiences capable of leaving a real impact.
+Because a memorable event is not just remembered.
 It can also be measured.